 Please note: Five institute spaces are reserved for teachers who are new to the profession (those who have been teaching for five years or less).
 We will be accepting 25 participants in total.

-An applicant need not have an advanced degree in order to qualify.
 Individuals may not apply to an NEH Summer Seminar or Institute whose director is a family member, is affiliated with the same institution, or is someone with whom they have previously studied.
-To be considered eligible, applicants must submit a complete application.
-This includes an NEH cover sheet and the additional materials requested on the individual seminar or institute website.
+To be considered eligible, each applicant must submit a complete application.

 Download the eligibility criteria form: NEH eligibility.